feature-sliced/steiger/README.md

 > The project is in beta and in active development.
 Some APIs may change.

 > [!NOTE]
-> Version 0.5.0 introduces a new config file format.
-Please refer to the [Configuration](#configuration) section for more information and migration guide.
+> Version 0.5.0 introduced a new config file format.
+We have a codemod to automatically update your config, see the [migration guide](./MIGRATION_GUIDE.md).

 ## Features